About Andrew Bassaner

 How I Help Defendants Today

 After my release, I rebuilt my life from the ground up.
-I became a CDL commercial truck driver, working 70–80 hour weeks to regain structure, discipline, and independence.
+I became a Class A CDL truck driver, working 70–80 hour weeks to regain structure, discipline, and independence.

 Today, I combine that grit with my firsthand federal system experience to support defendants and families who want clarity—not false reassurance.